by Susan Flantzer © Unofficial Royalty 2018

 After the death of Boris Godunov in 1605, Michael’s parents could resume a more normal life in Rostov where Filaret was raised to the position of Metropolitan (Archbishop) of Rostov.
 The couple still had to live apart because they were still under their monastic vows but they were able to spend time with their son and daughter.
 During the next eight years, a series of four tsars rules Russia.
 Together with the reign of Boris Godunov, this time period is known in Russian history as the Time of Troubles.

 In 1613, 16-year-old Michael became the first ruler of the House of Romanov when he was elected Tsar of All Russia by the Russian nobility.
-The nobles had rejected several other candidates, and Michael then became the consensus candidate.
-His ties to his great-aunt Tsaritsa Anastasia and his grandfather Nikita Romanovich made him popular with the Russian people and he had no ties to the noble families whose feuds had caused many problems.
+The nobles rejected several other candidates, and Michael then became the consensus candidate.
+His ties to his great-aunt Tsaritsa Anastasia and his grandfather Nikita Romanovich made him popular with the Russian people.
+Michael had no ties to the noble families whose feuds had caused many problems.
 On July 22, 1613, in the Assumption Cathedral at the Moscow Kremlin, Michael’s coronation was held and the new ruling Romanov dynasty was founded.

 Filaret, Michael’s father, attempted to find a bride from Europe’s lesser royal families but Europe’s royalty was not yet willing to ally themselves with the new dynasty.
-On September 19, 1624, Michael married Maria Vladimirovna Dolgorukova, the choice of his mother, but she died four months after the wedding.
+On September 19, 1624, Michael married Maria Vladimirovna Dolgorukova, his mother’s choice, but she died four months after the wedding.

 In 1625, Michael ordered a bride-show, a custom of Byzantine emperors and Russian tsars to choose a wife from among the most beautiful maidens of the country.
 Sixty young Russian women were assembled and Eudoxia Lukyanovna Streshneva was Michael’s choice.
 On February 5, 1626, Michael and Eudoxia were married at the Annunciation Cathedral in the Moscow Kremlin.